wilomaku/CC_QC_CNN/README.md

 5. You need to have the proper labels for training the model.
 The label files must be in a csv file named **labels.csv** with two columns: 'Subject', containing the path or a partial identifier of the name; and 'Label', containing the label associated to every Subject (0 for correct segmentation and 1 for incorrect segmentation).

 6. Set the hyper-parameters according to your dataset.
-I recommend you run the notebook **main.ipynb** to make sure your configuration and outputs are working as expected before run the train script.
-This notebook works in the same way as the train script.
+Run the notebook **main.ipynb** to make sure your configuration and outputs are working as expected before run the train script.

-7. Run the train script: python main.py.
-The script will save the trained models in the save directory (the save directory path (DIR_SAVE) can be changed in **default_config.py**).

-### Instructions to execute on Docker image in either, test or train mode:

-Because the model is fully dependant on the Scikit-learn version, I used a Docker image to guarantee reproducibility from now on.
-The Docker image fulfills all the software requirements and is only necessary to provide the cloned repository with the scripts.
-I used a public image in a Docker Hub with the required configuration to execute the scripts, including Nibabel to deal with nifti files.

-4. Install Docker on your machine: https://docs.docker.com/install/

-5. Download Docker image: docker pull miykael/nipype_level0 (https://hub.docker.com/r/miykael/nipype_level0)

-6. Run Docker on Jupyter mode: docker run -p 8889:8888 -v ~/Documents/:/home/jovyan/work -it miykael/nipype_level0 (Notice that port 8888 is being mapped to port 8889 when opening Jupyter)

-7. Run Docker on terminal mode: docker run -v ~/Documents/:/home/jovyan/work -it miykael/nipype_level0 /bin/bash

-8. When in the Docker prompt, you can proceed with the Instructions to either **Test script** or **Train script** as explained previously.

 Questions?
 Suggestions?
 Please write to wjgarciah@unal.edu.co